-- useful contribution of minor influence. - (e) a panel will grade a research output as "unclassified" if it falls below the quality levels in (a) to (d) above; does not meet the definition of research used for RAE 2026; or a missing item in the submission.

-6.6 To minimise any possible divergence in judgment with regard to the use of international standards, all RAE subject panels should make evaluation with regard to the quality, rather than the publication venue of the published item, pitching at the best international norms and the standards of rigour and scholarship expected internationally in respective disciplines or sub-disciplines.

-6.7 In principle, the quality of each item will be judged on its own merits and not in terms of its publication category (e.g. a journal paper is not necessarily of higher or lower merit than a book chapter), medium or language of publication.
-Further, the panels will be instructed not to adopt a mechanical approach during the assessment.

-6.8 While the quality of individual output items should carry weight in the assessment, outputs should not be judged mechanically as per their category or medium of publication.
-Panels will be advised to assess the substance of individual output instead of giving mechanical gradings according to the medium of publication.

-6.9 Panels will be requested to examine each item in detail for assessment.
+- important point of reference or makes important contributions likely to have a lasting influence; - significant influence. - (c) a panel will grade a research output as two star "international standing" in terms of originality, significance and rigour if the panel sees evidence of, or potential for some of the following characteristics: - a recognised point of reference or of some influence; - provides useful or valuable knowledge / influence; - incremental advances in knowledge / thinking / practices / paradigms. - (d) a panel will grade a research output as one star "limited originality, significance and rigour" if the panel sees some evidence of, or potential for some of the following characteristics: - useful contribution of minor influence. - (e) a panel will grade a research output as "unclassified" if it falls below the quality levels in (a) to (d) above; does not meet the definition of research used for RAE 2026; or a missing item in the submission. - To minimise any possible divergence in judgment with regard to the use of international standards, all RAE subject panels should make evaluation with regard to the quality, rather than the publication venue of the published item, pitching at the best international norms and the standards of rigour and scholarship expected internationally in respective disciplines or sub-disciplines. - 6.7 In principle, the quality of each item will be judged on its own merits and not in terms of its publication category (e.g. a journal paper is not necessarily of higher or lower merit than a book chapter), medium or language of publication.
+Further, the panels will be instructed not to adopt a mechanical approach during the assessment. - 6.8 While the quality of individual output items should carry weight in the assessment, outputs should not be judged mechanically as per their category or medium of publication.
+Panels will be advised to assess the substance of individual output instead of giving mechanical gradings according to the medium of publication. - 6.9 Panels will be requested to examine each item in detail for assessment.
 Panels may decide to use metrics or citation data to inform their assessment.

 However, such metrics and data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
 Panels will be advised to take note of the limitations of metrics and citation data, in particular their variability within as well as between disciplines, and the need to consider that some excellent work takes time to demonstrate its full achievements.

-6.10 Research outputs will be captured and assessed in terms of academic strength and quality benchmarking against international standards.
+Research outputs will be captured and assessed in terms of academic strength and quality benchmarking against international standards.
 Research outputs with social relevance should be submitted for evaluation under the element of research impact.